Skip over main navigation

 Become a member

 To apply for membership of either of the National Codes, simply head to the registration page to start an application and follow the instructions after submitting your details.
+It is strongly recommended that before registering you consult the Code document in full, and also read through the Code Declaration form which can be found at appendix 6.

 There are two Codes; one for accommodation owned or managed by educational establishments and one for accommodation owned or managed by non educational establishments.
 However, because in some situations - especially where student accommodation is provided in partnership between a provider of services and an educational establishment - it is not easy to decide which party is managing/controlling the accommodation, a framework of test questions has been developed to determine which of the two Codes is most appropriate.